High School Curriculum at DAA

 Academically, GEMS Dubai American Academy provides future-focused learning experiences that will empower and enable students to become the next generation of innovators, entrepreneurs and leaders capable of challenging, influencing and sustaining the world they will inherit.

 Through the provision of highly-distinguished and world-class education delivering outstanding outcomes and experiences for all students, GEMS Dubai American Academy prepares students to meet the challenge of a university education.
-Those who are exceptionally motivated may choose to pursue an International Baccalaureate Diploma.
-This qualifies students for entrance, and in many cases advanced placement, in most universities worldwide.
+Those who are exceptionally motivated may choose to pursue Advanced Placement and International Baccalaureate courses.

 Beyond academics, GEMS Dubai American Academy strives to instill in all students a culture of kindness, a positive attitude toward lifelong learning, an appreciation for cultural diversity, with mastery of multiple literacies and fluencies to support genuine personal growth and future readiness.